Lipschitz Continuous Algorithms for Graph Problems: Introduction

 \section{Introduction}

-In the field of machine learning, it is known that the predictions of the trained model can be significantly changed by slightly perturbations of the input, and such perturbations are called \emph{adversarial attacks}~\cite{goodfellow2015explaining,szegedy2013intriguing}.
-Because adversarial attacks threaten the security of machine learning-based systems, there is active research on training models that are robust against them~\cite{carlini2017towards,madry2018towards}.
-See surveys~\cite{akhtar2018threat,xu2020adversarial,zhang2020adversarial} for more details.
+Graph algorithms are widely used for decision making and knowledge discovery.
+To ensure their effectiveness, it is essential that their output remains stable even when subjected to small perturbations to the input.
+Failure to do so may result in several problems: \begin{itemize} \itemsep=0pt \item The output is often used for resource allocation, and it is important to avoid frequent changes as it can result in additional costs. \item Frequent changes to decisions made by the algorithm can erode user trust. \item Inconsistency of the output in critical applications such as financial or medical can lead to unsafe decisions being made. \item The lack of consistency in the output during the process of knowledge discovery can significantly contribute to the difficulty of replicating scientific findings. \end{itemize}

-However, there has been little research on graph algorithms that are robust against adversarial attacks, despite the fact that systems based on graph algorithms are also widely used.
-In fact, many fundamental graph algorithms are vulnerable to adversarial attacks.
+Unfortunately, many fundamental graph algorithms are vulnerable to small perturbations to the input.
 For example, consider Dijkstra's algorithm, a classical algorithm for the shortest path problem that can be found in any textbook.
 Let $G$ be an edge-weighted graph consisting of two vertices $s$ and $t$ connected by two disjoint paths $P_1$ and $P_2$ with almost the same but different lengths.
 Given $s$ and $t$ as source and target vertices, respectively, Dijkstra's algorithm outputs the shorter path from $s$ to $t$, say, $P_1$.
 However, if the length of an edge in $P_1$ is slightly increased such that $P_2$ becomes shorter than $P_1$, then Dijkstra's algorithm will output $P_2$.
-This indicates the vulnerability of Dijkstra's algorithm to adversarial attacks, which is not desirable for some applications because the output path is often used to determine a transportation route and changing it might incur a huge cost.
+This indicates the vulnerability of Dijkstra's algorithm to input perturbations, which is not desirable for some applications because the output path is often used to determine a transportation route and changing it might incur a huge cost.

-In this study, we consider mitigating the effects of adversarial attacks on graph algorithms.
-As a robustness measure against adversarial attacks, we consider the \emph{Lipschitz continuity} of graph algorithms, which guarantees that a small change in the input does not significantly change the output.
+In this study, we consider mitigating the effects of input perturbations on weighted graph algorithms.
+As a stability measure, we consider the \emph{Lipschitz continuity} of graph algorithms, which guarantees that a small change in the input does not significantly change the output.
 Then, we design algorithms with small Lipschitz constants for various graph problems.

 Before presenting our algorithmic results, we discuss how the Lipschitz continuity of a graph algorithm must be defined.